Magneto-Optical Trap Field Characterization with the Directional Hanle Effect: Discussion

-In conclusion, we discussed a magnetic-field induced change in scattered light directionality, related to the Hanle effect.
-Using this phenomenon we can measure fields without any polarization measurements.
-The method is most sensitive to fields of the size typically found in MOTs, requires little additional equipment or setup, and does not require a physical probe in the vacuum (other than the atoms themselves), making it useful for MOT characterization.
-We used this technique to locate the zero-field points and measure field gradients in a strontium MOT.
-This work was supported by NSF grant No. PHY1205736.
+In conclusion, we demonstrated the characterization of magnetic fields used in a MOT using the directionality of scattered light in the Hanle effect.
+The method gives a direct visualization of the fields (including the location of field zero crossings and an estimate of the size of the MOT trapping volume), is most sensitive to field strengths typical of those found in MOTs, requires little additional equipment or setup, and does not require a physical probe in the vacuum (other than the atoms themselves), making it useful for MOT alignment and field characterization.
+We used this technique to measure the magnitude and direction of the magnetic field at each point in a region of a plane passing through the center of a strontium MOT's trapping volume.
+We also discussed methods to calibrate these measurements without the need to know the atomic density or pump light intensity at any point in the measurement region.